Aston Martin Vantage (2025) review: back from surgery and tested in the UK

 ► Watch our video review here

 With Aston Martin at a crossroads, and under new leadership, with ex-Bentley chief Adrian Hallmark stepping in after a succession of short-lived bosses, this is a crucial car for Gaydon to get right.
+Read on for the full review from CAR, or head over to our how we test cars page to find out how we reached our verdict.

 At a glance

-Pros: Style, sweet handling, speed
+Pros: Gorgeous looks, sweet handling, immense speed

 Cons: Heavy, clumsy on track, steering could do with more feel